Back to blog

 1. Smart water management

-By leveraging IoT technologies like sensors, geospatial mapping, and big data analytics, companies can effectively strategize, build, allocate, and oversee water resources.
-Real-time monitoring and predictive analytics empower transparent pipeline management, water conservation, leak detection, and streamlined service planning, ensuring optimal resource distribution and utilization.
+Utilising IoT technologies such as sensors, geospatial mapping, and big data analytics, companies can efficiently plan, develop, distribute, and manage water resources.
+Real-time monitoring and predictive analytics enable transparent pipeline management, water conservation, leak detection, and optimised service planning.

 2. Water quality and safety monitoring

-With real-time monitoring systems, sensors can transmit valuable data on pH level, dissolved oxygen level, and turbidity.
-This data helps identify contamination sources faster and prevent further spread, ensuring suitable water quality standards can be better maintained.
+Real-time monitoring systems with sensors provide data on various parameters, including pH level, dissolved oxygen level, and turbidity.
+This data helps identify contamination sources faster and prevent further spread, ensuring suitable water quality standards are maintained throughout the water cycle.

 Photo of severn trent smart meter